sandipsinha/loggly-restsfdc/README.md

 sf = sfdcrest.sfdcrestClient(<instance>)    instance can be prod or sandbox
 ```
 Note: It expects a file with all the required SFDC credentials in the file config.py.
-The other option is to put it in the conf dolder of the directory structure.
-Take a look at the sameple file structure
-to get an idea of how the config file should look like

 ####To Read an Opportunity by a custom field